cleesmith/NiceGUI-primer/README.md

 The [NiceGUI Primer](https://chatgpt.com/g/g-n2O45ylVT-nicegui-primer) is available for use as a GPT via OpenAI's GPT store.
 While it's offered by me as a free to use tool; you may have to set up a ChatGPT account (maybe $'s).
-Further, the NiceGUI Primer GPT is not just limited to chatting about NiceGUI, the GPT is backed by GPT-4 so it can be used for any typical chat activities as well as the built-in ability to code in Python with an awareness of other PyPi's and libraries.
+But the NiceGUI Primer GPT is not just limited to chatting about and coding NiceGUI, since it is backed by GPT-4, it can be used for any typical chat activities as well as the built-in ability to code in Python with an awareness of other PyPi's and libraries.

 > It turns out that other GPT's exist regarding NiceGUI, see: [Exploring GPTs](https://chatgpt.com/gpts).

 Further information here: